 Curriculum and Instruction MS

-The Master’s Science (MS) degree in Curriculum and Instruction is designed more specifically for graduate students who are seeking their initial certification through the alternative certification (AC) program and who wish to use those graduate courses in the AC program as part of their master's degree program.
+The Master’s Science (MS) degree in Curriculum and Instruction is designed more specifically for graduate students who are seeking their initial certification through the Post-Baccalaureate Teacher certification (PBTC) program and who wish to use those graduate courses in the PBTC program as part of their master's degree program.
 The curriculum also involves a minimum of 36 semester hours of study, 18 hours minimum in the major and the remaining hours as electives to complete the 36 hour program.
 The suggested outline of studies is as follows.

 Master of Science in Curriculum and Instruction - Option II Non-Thesis